knpuniversity/javascript/knpu/ep1-basics/delegate-selectors-ftw.md

 You know what else!
 When it calls `handleRepLogDelete`, the `e.currentTarget` is *still* the same as before: it will be the `js-delete-rep-log` link element.
-So all our code still works.!
+So all our code still works!

 Ah, this is sweet!
 So let's use delegate selectors *everywhere*.
 Get rid of the `.find` and add the selector as the second argument.